83rd Annual Meeting of the Northeast Section of the American Society of Plant Biologists

 The 83rd Annual Meeting of the Northeast Section of the American Society of Plant Biologists will be hosted by USDA Forest Service and will be held at the University of New Hampshire campus, on Saturday April 13 and Sunday April 14, 2019.

-Theme of the 82nd annual symposium is “Plant Adaptations to Changing Climate.”
+Theme of the annual symposium is “Plant Adaptations to Changing Climate.”
 The speakers for the symposium will be announced by the end of February.
-Registered participants will attend the Saturday afternoon symposium and a scientific poster session followed by dinner and entertainment.
+Registered participants will attend the Saturday afternoon symposium, and a scientific poster session followed by dinner and entertainment.
 The Executive Committee of the NEASPB will meet briefly after the dinner.

-On Sunday morning, the conference will conclude with two platform sessions of scientific talks, a business meeting, a coffee break, and the announcements of poster and speaker awards.
-We encourage participation of young researchers (students, postdoctoral research associates and early career investigators).
-The organizing committee will select oral presentations from the submitted abstracts.
-Cash prizes will be awarded for the best “Oral Abstract Presentations” and the best “Poster Abstract Presentations”.
-All abstracts submitted on or before April 10, 2018 will be considered for a talk.
-Abstracts submitted on or before April 20, 2018 will be accepted for poster presentations and will be included in the program book.
+On Sunday morning, the conference will conclude with a two-part platform session of scientific talks, a business meeting, a coffee break, and the announcements of poster and speaker awards.
+We strongly encourage participation of young researchers (students, postdoctoral research associates and early career investigators).
+The organizing committee will select oral presentations from the submitted abstracts requesting oral presentations.
+Cash prizes will be awarded for the top three “Oral Presentations” and “Poster Presentations”.
+All presenters requesting an oral presentation before March 25, 2019 will be considered.
+Abstracts submitted on or before April 1, 2019 will be accepted for poster presentations, and will be included in the program book.

 - Opportunities to network with fellow attendees